Ceremonial Courtroom Dedicated to Departing Senior Judge Thelton E. Henderson

 “Since the first day I arrived in Judge Henderson’s chambers as a brand new law clerk, I was privileged to watch him model what an ideal federal judge looks like.
 He showed me how to approach cases with intellectual rigor and unquestionable integrity, to be decisive and tough without ever being arrogant or disrespectful, to be courageous in following the facts and the law wherever they lead, and to leave every person who appeared in his courtroom with the firm conviction that they were truly listened to, no matter the outcome of the case.
 I carried all of Judge Henderson’s lessons with me through my career as a lawyer, and I draw on them every day as a judge.
 Judge Henderson has contributed immeasurably to the mission of delivering fair and impartial justice in our district, and I will miss his presence on our court enormously.”

-Of Judge Henderson's plans to leave the bench, Chief Judge Phyllis J. Hamilton observes:
+Of Judge Henderson’s departure from the bench, Chief Judge Phyllis J. Hamilton observed:

 “Judge Henderson has served the Northern District of California with tremendous distinction since 1980 as an active district judge, chief judge and, for the past eighteen years, a remarkably productive senior judge.
 He has modeled an extraordinary judicial temperament, handling some of the most challenging high-profile cases in our district with a calm and unflappable demeanor and a gentle sense of humor.
 His remarkable accomplishments in the institutional reform cases he has overseen for many years are all the more noteworthy for the fact that he has simultaneously handled a substantial caseload of routine cases, even as a senior judge, and has continued to be an steadfast friend and mentor to us all.
 We will miss Judge Henderson very much.”